KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 The poetic register employs bold-saturation as a compositional feature, with multiple bolded terms per stanza serving structural and rhythmic functions.
 This is part of the register's expressive form and operates apart from the technical-register sparing-bold rule.

-Note: drift in early poetic documents — variable bold density, inconsistent bold placement — was largely introduced through tool reformatting rather than authorial intent.
+Note: drift in early poetic documents — variable bold density, inconsistent bold placement — was largely introduced through automated reformatting rather than authorial intent.
 Where the drift can be identified as accidental, canonical bold-pattern restoration is appropriate; where time does not permit, the drift remains as an artifact of the transmission history.

 ## Italics